lbrenman/fusion-ai-fhir-healthcare-chat-conversation-api/README.md

 # Amplify Fusion FHIR Healthcare AI Chat Conversation API

 An Amplify Fusion FHIR Healthcare AI chat API that maintains conversation context across multiple turns using (Neon) PostgreSQL for message history storage.
 It has the following features:

-* Conversation management using API generated converation id and either OAuth 2.0 client id or API Key Application id for conversation isolation.
-THis is also useful for prompt/response audit logging which is often required in finance or healthcare applications
+* Conversation management using API generated converation id and OAuth 2.0 client id for conversation isolation.
+This is also useful for prompt/response audit logging which is often required in finance or healthcare applications
-* Implements an LLM Agent Tool loop using a highly structured prompt and FHIR APIs via OpenAPI
+* Implements an LLM Agent Tool loop using a highly structured prompt and FHIR APIs via OpenAPI/HTTP Client
+* Developed with Anthropic LLM model claude-sonnet-4-20250514 but is also working with claude-haiku-4-5-20251001.
 * Supports OAuth 2.0 for front end security
   * OAuth 2.0 - Extracts the Client Id and user roles from the Authorization header jwt token.
 Client Id is used for conversation management.
-Role is used for tool approval
+Role is used for LLM tool approval
   * You can find a document for configuring KeyCloak for Fusion API's [here](https://gist.github.com/lbrenman/69317b109e0db85771ae29a2fab890c8)
-  * API Key - Extracts Application Id from the AppId header.
-Application Id is used for conversation management
-* Returns `modelUsed` in response
-* Supports `modelRequested` in request but currently not leveraged yet
+* A sample FHIR Backend with FHIR R4 API and Dashboard can ne found [here](https://github.com/lbrenman/fhir-codespace).

-A sample web app that supports OAuth Client Credentials, Authcode with PKCE or API Key can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-multi-auth).
+* A sample web app that supports OAuth Client Credentials, Authcode with PKCE or API Key can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-multi-auth).
 Note that you must use OAuth 2 PKCE for this API.

-A sample FHIR Backend with FHIR R4 API and Dashboard can ne found [here](https://github.com/lbrenman/fhir-codespace).

 To get started, import the [AI_HCChatConversation.zip](https://github.com/lbrenman/fusion-ai-fhir-healthcare-chat-conversation-api/blob/main/AI_HCChatConversation.zip) project export into your Fusion tenant and enter credentials for all connections and activate.

-Developed with Anthropic LLM model claude-sonnet-4-20250514 but is also working with claude-haiku-4-5-20251001.

-Besides the API, the project also includes a cron job integration that can purge old conversations if activated.
+Project also includes a cron job integration that can purge old conversations if activated

 * [Demo Video]()
 * [How It Was Built]()